-- 1.1 This Sustainability Appraisal Scoping Report incorporates the Strategic Environmental Assessment of the emerging Wickham Market Neighbourhood Plan in Suffolk Coastal district.
-It is for consultation with the relevant statutory authorities and other interested stakeholders. - 1.2 Sustainable development is about ensuring a better quality of life for everyone, now and for generations to come.
+- 1.1 This Sustainability Appraisal Scoping Report incorporates the Strategic Environmental Assessment of the Wickham Market Neighbourhood Plan in Suffolk Coastal district.
+It is part of the suite of documents submitted to East Suffolk Council for Submission Stage (Regulation 16) Consultation. - 1.2 Sustainable development is about ensuring a better quality of life for everyone, now and for generations to come.
 It is about considering the long-term environmental, social and economic issues and impacts in an integrated and balanced way.
 The UK Government has set five guiding principles to achieve the sustainable development purpose.
-These principles form the basis for policy in the UK and are as follows: - Living within environmental limits - Ensuring a strong, healthy and just society - · Building a strong, stable and sustainable economy - Promoting good governance - Using sound science responsibly - 1.3 One of the means by which sustainable development can be achieved is through the landuse planning process. - 1.4 The Plan can help to achieve sustainable development as it aims to ensure that development meets the needs of people living and working in the Wickham Market Neighbourhood Area, while at the same time helping to ensure that adverse environmental impacts are minimised.
+These principles form the basis for policy in the UK and are as follows: - Living within environmental limits - Ensuring a strong, healthy and just society - Building a strong, stable and sustainable economy - Promoting good governance - Using sound science responsibly - 1.3 One of the means by which sustainable development can be achieved is through the landuse planning process. - 1.4 The Plan can help to achieve sustainable development as it aims to ensure that development meets the needs of people living and working in the Wickham Market Neighbourhood Area, while at the same time helping to ensure that adverse environmental impacts are minimised.
 It is for this reason that a Sustainability Appraisal has been undertaken. - 1.5 SEA is a requirement of the EC Directive 2001/42/EC on the assessment of the impacts of certain plans and programmes on the environment.
 It is implemented in England through the 'Environmental Assessment of Plans and Programmes Regulations 2004'.
 It aims to ensure that the environmental consequences of a proposed policy, plan or programme are assessed, and improvements and mitigation measures are incorporated into the plan at the earliest stage of decision making. - 1.6 The objective of the 'SEA Directive' is: